 You should only include those jobs and skill sets that are relevant to the position you are applying for.

-Your skill section on your resume should list all your professional skills that are relevant to the position.
+Your skill section should list all your professional skills that are relevant to the position.
 Think about it.
 What’s missing?
 What needs to be updated?

 Examples of these skills would include computer, writing, leadership, organizational, communication, and management skills.